 An appointment with a Student Support Adviser can be made by booking online.
 Just log in to the Appointment section in InfoHub, select the topic you would like to talk about and choose an available appointment.

-An appointment can be booked one working day in advance – for the same day or the next working day, subject to availability.
+An appointment can be booked for the same day, subject to availability.
 Appointments slots are made available by 9:00, Monday to Friday.
 We recommend that you book early on the day as demand for appointments means that they can be booked quickly.
 Appointments can be booked up to 30 minutes before the meeting slot.

 If you can't attend an appointment you can either cancel it via InfoHub or by contacting one of the Information Points.
 You are welcome to arrange another appointment.
 However, missing three consecutive appointments without any prior notification could result in you not being permitted to book another one during the same month.